Resources and Competition

 1. Describe resource, resource partitioning, character displacement, and the niche concept

-2. Identify factors that define niches and distinguish between fundamental and realized niches, and explain an example of this concept.
+2. Identify factors that define niches, distinguish between fundamental and realized niches, and give an example of this concept

 3. Explain how competition reduces fitness for both species involved, and characterize the long-term consequences of competition: coexistence, competitive exclusion, resource partitioning, and character displacement

-4. Recognize and define the following interspecific interactions: competition, predation/parasitism/herbivory, and mutualism.
+4. Recognize and define the following interspecific interactions: competition, enemy-victim interactions, commensalism, amensalism, and mutualism

 Resources and Niche Concept